6.00 Program Development

 If an emergency should occur, First Environments’ Emergency Plan goes into effect.
 Emergency preparedness enables you to respond quickly and effectively in the event of an emergency, providing first aid and shelter to victims, treating the injured, as well as caring for children.
 It is important that you actively participate in safety training and disaster drills scheduled throughout the year and review manuals developed as a guide for emergency care.
 Your participation in safety training and disaster drills will be documented and maintained in Center records and your personnel file if necessary.
 Your supervisor can provide you with a copy of the Emergency Plan.

-3.5.2 Fire Drills
+7.1 Fire Drills

 Fire drill forms will be filled out monthly in accordance with licensing requirements.
 Drills will be scheduled by the Center, keeping in mind the climatic conditions and well-being of the children.
 The scheduled times should vary from month to month, and one fire drill a year must be held at nap-time.
 Forms will be completed immediately following the drills and will be filed in the Center’s designated folders.

-3.5.3 Tornado Drills
+7.2 Tornado Drills

 Tornado drills will take place regularly and will be scheduled by the Center.
 During such drills, children will crouch down on the floor and cover their faces.
 Be sure you are in a designated area.

-3.5.4 Inclement Weather Policy
+7.3 Inclement Weather Policy

 FEELC, in collaboration with EPA and NIEHS makes decisions on whether the Center will operate during inclement weather.
 The Board President and the Director take into consideration the road conditions, travel advisories and area schools & business openings/closings.
 Staff members are expected to make every effort to get to work during inclement weather if safe travel permits; however staff may use their leave time if they decide to remain at home due to the possibility of hazardous road conditions.
 If the Center does not open due to inclement weather, all regularly scheduled employees will be paid for their scheduled hours.
 Regularly scheduled employees are; staff that are scheduled to work on the specific day of inclement weather.
 Employees that were not scheduled will not be paid for that day and will use leave time.
 This includes if it is not your regularly scheduled day of work, planned vacation or appointments, or sick day if you called out prior to the center making their inclement weather decision.
 If the Center closes early due to inclement weather, all employees who have reported to work will be paid for their remaining scheduled hours.
 If the Center has a delayed opening, all employees that report to work on time will have the opportunity to earn eight hours of work time.
 If the center is not open for eight hours, the time necessary to make up the difference will be added to employee’s time card.
 In order to receive eight hours of paid time, you must arrive when the center is scheduled to open and work until the end of the day or until numbers allow for you to leave.
-In any case of inclement weather, call 541-KIDZ(5439) for operating hours.
+In any case of inclement weather, check your Kaymbu messages for updates to the Center’s operating hours.

 In the event of any accident, all staff is required to complete an Accident Report.
 Make a copy for the office and a copy for the parent.